Dewi-Afoko/acebook-MERNie-Sanders/README.md

 ### Structure

-📌 Tech Stack:
+📌 Primary Tech Stack:

 **MERN**

-MonogoDB/Mongoose
+-MonogoDB/Mongoose
-Express
+-Express
-React
+-React
-Node
+-Node

 These two applications will communicate through HTTP requests, and need to be run separately.